Wells effect: Variants and proposed mechanisms

 Subsequent research has led to the proposal of an "ease-of-simulation" mechanism being responsible for the effect.
 Niedermeier, Kerr, and Messé (1999) argued that jurors in Wells's experiments ruled in favor of the Blue Bus Company when they had an easier time imagining that the Gray Bus Company was responsible for the accident.
 They replicated the Wells Effect but also included manipulations that were meant to make it easier to imagine that a gray bus was responsible.
 For instance, their partial-match/simulation case was similar to Wells's tire tracks-belief case, except the witness was cross-examined by the defense and admitted that it was possible that a gray bus caused the accident.
 The researchers also probed participants with new questions meant to measure the ease of this mental simulation (e.g., "on an 11-point scale, how easy it was to imagine that a Grey Bus Company bus ran over the dog").
 In these experiments, participants were less likely to make a judgment against the Blue Bus Company in cases where they had an easier time imagining that a gray bus was responsible for the accident, even though they reported an identical probability that a blue bus was responsible.

 More recent work has endorsed a model of juror decision making that includes subjective probability of guilt as only one of its inputs.
 Arkes, Shoots-Reinhard, & Mayes (2012) identified factors that influenced verdicts only by influencing subjective probability, and factors that influenced verdicts without changing subjective probability.
 For example, the addition of a non-diagnostic witness (whose testimony was shown to be unreliable during cross-examination) influenced verdicts but not subjective probability.
-On the other hand, negative evidence (i.e., evidence that they Gray Bus Company was not responsible) caused participants to erroneously make lower probability judgements that a blue bus struck the dog, and resulted in a concordant decrease in guilty verdicts.
+On the other hand, negative evidence (i.e., evidence that the Gray Bus Company was not responsible) caused participants to erroneously make lower probability judgements that a blue bus struck the dog, and resulted in a concordant decrease in guilty verdicts.
 Across three experiments, the researchers also measured participants' level of agreement with the statement, "it is unfair to blame the Blue Bus Company unless you can prove that they hit the dog; just stating what is likely isn’t enough evidence, the plaintiff must show that they were directly involved in the accident."
 Levels of agreement were strongly correlated with verdicts in favor of the Blue Bus Company across case variants.
 This body of work also supports an earlier non-empirical argument positing that jurors would object to the use of naked statistics on the grounds of morality, because doing so would deny the autonomy of the defendant; the morality of basing a decision on statistical evidence can influence verdicts without influencing the subjective probability of guilt.